TGIS/AI

 2. AI/LLM capabilities have reached the point where natural language querying of complex, heterogeneous data is technically feasible and affordable.
 This was not possible three years ago.

-3. The data already exists — our audit of 25 sources found 14 with open REST/SDMX APIs requiring no authentication, and another 6 with free access.
+3. The data already exists.
+Our audit of 25 sources found 14 with open REST/SDMX APIs requiring no authentication, and another 6 with free access.
 The problem is data fragmentation.

 What Makes This Different

+TGIS works across all three.
+It builds on TDC and SDMX for structured data, provides agent-accessible interfaces for geospatial sources, and brings unstructured knowledge into the same query flow.
 The hard part is bridging data that was never meant to talk to each other:

 • Policy documents + GIS data: A question like "what road investments are planned in regions with the highest climate vulnerability?" requires combining narrative policy documents with spatial infrastructure data.
 Today that takes a specialist weeks.
 An AI agent could synthesise it in minutes.